Aliases for FEV Gene

 GeneCards Summary for FEV Gene

-FEV (FEV (ETS Oncogene Family)) is a Protein Coding gene.
-Diseases associated with FEV include vestibulocochlear nerve disease and vestibular neuronitis.
-Among its related pathways are Transcriptional misregulation in cancer and SIDS Susceptibility Pathways.
+FEV (FEV, ETS Transcription Factor) is a Protein Coding gene.
+Diseases associated with FEV include vestibular neuronitis and vestibulocochlear nerve disease.
+Among its related pathways are SIDS Susceptibility Pathways and Transcriptional misregulation in cancer.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription corepressor activity.
-An important paralog of this gene is ETV2.
+An important paralog of this gene is ETS2.

 UniProtKB/Swiss-Prot for FEV Gene